12 Top-Rated Tourist Attractions in Garmisch-Partenkirchen

 Where to Stay in Garmisch-Partenkirchen for Sightseeing

 You'll find plenty of hotel choices in all price ranges in the compact center of town, where the train station (bahnhof) is located.
 A good local bus system connects to the base station for the train up Zugspitze and to other tourist attractions, such as Partnach Gorge and the bases of several mountain tramways.
-Here are some highly-rated hotels in Garmisch-Partenkirchen:
+Here are some highly rated hotels in Garmisch-Partenkirchen:

-- Luxury Hotels: Beside the river and an easy walk from the center and from trails in the valley, the Bavarian-style Hotel Edelweiss has a pool, balconies with views of the Alps, and free breakfast with cooked-to-order dishes.
+- Luxury Hotels: Beside the river and an easy walk from the center and from trails in the valley, the Bavarian-style Hotel Edelweiss has a pool, balconies with views of the Alps, and free breakfasts with cooked-to-order dishes.

-- Mid-Range Hotels: BEST WESTERN Hotel Obermuehle has a wellness center and pool; free breakfast; complimentary battery-powered eBikes; and a free shuttle service to and from the bus station, ski lifts, and local attractions.
+- Mid-Range Hotels: Obermuehle 4*S Boutique Resort has a wellness center and pool; free breakfast; complimentary battery-powered eBikes; and a free shuttle service to and from the bus station, ski lifts, and local attractions.